Moddable-OpenSource/moddable/documentation/xs/XS FFI.md

 ### Blind Pointers

 The glue code will convert ArrayBuffer instances into pointers to their contents.
-You can pass other arguments for view offset and length.
+As usual in C, there are no guarantees on the buffer size.
+You can of course check that in JavaScript, see **Arguments** here under.

 #### Reading Bytes

 Arguments can be pointers to all integer and floating point types, or `void*`.
+You can pass other arguments for view offset and length.

 Here is a function that sum bytes: